Denton DWI Attorney

-- DWI Assault – In the even that you cause serious bodily injury to another person while drunk driving, your charge will become a third-degree felony.
+DWI Assault – In the event that you cause serious bodily injury to another person while drunk driving, your charge will become a third-degree felony.
 That means that a conviction carries with it a fine of up to $10,000 and state imprisonment for up to 10 years.

 No matter what other penalties you face, you’ll also spend at least 3 – 6 days in jail if convicted of a DWI.
 You may also face the prospect of being supervised to perform community service as well as attend education and possibly even rehabilitation programs.
 It will be up to the judge in your particular case.
 What’s more, your license can also be suspended.

 Common stipulations also included with a DWI conviction include:

 - Ignition Interlock Device – Depending on your BAC, you may be required to have a device installed onto your car that will not allow you to start the ignition until you blow into it to verify there is no alcohol on your breath.
 Anyone in the state of Texas who has a BAC greater than .15 may be forced to install this device, even if it’s their first offense.

 - A DWI Education Program – You may also be required to attend one of the state’s pre-approved 12-hour courses on drunk driving and alcohol.
 Typically, you are given 180 days from after receiving probation to complete this.
 Failure to complete the course in the required time limit will result in the revoking of your license.
 The only way to get it back if this happens is to complete the 12-hour program you were assigned.